 Add just a drizzle of balsamic vinegar, which has a natural sweetness and brings out the best in the tomatoes.
 A little bit of olive oil, is all the “dressing” this salad needs.
 Simply perfect!

-- 2 dry pints heirloom cherry tomatoes, about 1½ pounds, halved
+- 4 cups heirloom cherry tomatoes about 1 1/2 pounds, halved

 - 2 Tablespoon finely chopped mint